-Catherine Smith is a BLB Partner and oversees BLB’s Swindon office.
-She is also a leading family lawyer specialising in a range of family law including matters relating to children, divorce, finances and domestic abuse.
-In today’s Q&A we discuss how Catherine and BLB work with couples who are going through divorce.
+Partner, Catherine Smith, is a leading Swindon Family Law Solicitor, whose expertise includes all matters relating to children, divorce, finances and domestic abuse.
+In today’s Q&A we discuss how Catherine and BLB work with couples who are going through a divorce.
+Catherine is available on 01793 615011, or by email at email@example.com.

 Isn’t divorce work boring?